nlnzcollservices/podcast-collector/README.md

 $ move secrets "path\to\your\secret\folder"

 ```
-Make sure that your client_secrets.json file is also in the same folder
+Make sure that your client_secrets.json file is also in the same folder and ros_api.py file with a="YourPasswordForRosettaAPi" is there too.

 Run podcasts_models.py to create db.